The Ecomuseum's "

 Hike through the salt marshes

-Discover how salt marshes have shaped the landscape, local traditions, and biodiversity.
+Discover how the salt marshes have shaped the landscape, local traditions, and biodiversity.
 A 7-kilometer guided hike through the Loix salt marshes.
 The hike begins at 9 a.m. at the Loix Salt Marsh Ecomuseum.
 The hike ends around 1 p.m.
-Available only on Saturdays, July 26, August 2, and August 9.

 Duration: